open-learning/git4ol/guide.md

 >
 > Note that the new version is `0.0.1` since we are publishing an *fix* version of `0.0.0`

-- `git update-ref refs/markdown@0.0.1/tail HEAD`
 - `git update-ref refs/markdown@0.0.1/step/{n} {commit}`
 - `git push origin refs/markdown@0.0.1/*:refs/markdown@0.0.1/*`

 ### Challenges

 Challenges are typically (but not always) based on a lesson step.
-When adding challenges we start by checking out the ref into a detached `HEAD`:
+When adding challenges we start by checking out the challenge ref into a detached `HEAD`:

 > **note**
 >
-> In this example we're basing our challenge on the ref `markdown@0.0.1/step/2` but anything `git` commitish is valid
+> In this example we're basing our challenge on the ref `markdown@0.0.1/step/2` but anything `git` commit-ish is valid

 ```shell
 author@shell:~/git4ol$ git checkout markdown@0.0.1/step/2